Peri: When was that?

 Jek: No, you were led by your own cupidity.
 Greed, heedless of caution, lures many a man to his death.

-- This proves Morgus final downfall, when he tries to steal Jek's entire supply of spetrox (admittedly Morgus hadn't got much choice by that point, having lost all his power and money).
+- This proves Morgus' final downfall, when he tries to steal Jek's entire supply of Spectrox (admittedly Morgus hadn't got much choice by that point, having lost all his power and money).
 He fails to realise that Jek hates him so much he'd give his own life to kill Morgus.

-- Decapitation Presentation: Sharez Jek wants only one thing to call off his war, the head of Morgus brought to him.
+- Decapitation Presentation: Sharaz Jek wants only one thing to call off his war, the head of Morgus brought to him.

 - The Determinator: